 Our dedicated volunteers are vital partners in the services we provide.
 They interact with, serve and learn from the amazing seniors who live in and helped to build our community.
-Whether volunteering for a one-time event or a continuous service role, join Aging True’s growing team of more than 600 volunteers today.
+Whether volunteering for a one-time event or a continuous service role, join Aging True’s growing team of volunteers today!

 Call Aging True at 904-807-1203 or 904.807.1266 to inquire about volunteer opportunities.
 For Aging True programs, all volunteers will be provided with orientation and training relevant to their service opportunity.
 As well, for the safety of our clients, criminal background checks are conducted on volunteers.

 To get started now, please complete the Volunteer Interest Form.